 Remote rural: those with a greater than 30 minute drive time to the nearest settlement with a population of 10,000 or more.

 These definitions form part of the Scottish Government Urban Rural Classification.
-The map shows the full classification.
+The map on the next page shows the full classification.

 Map of Rural Scotland